mcheich/virtual-pets-amok/README.md

 	oiling organic pets
 - [x] modify the tick method to return a value indicating the amount of waste a pet creates, which should contribute to either (optionally, create accessor methods to retrieve these values instead):
 	- [x] amount of waste in the litter box
-	- [ ] amount of waste in an individual dog cage
+	- [x] amount of waste in an individual dog cage

 VirtualPetShelterApp class
-- [ ] Create a main method that…
 - [ ] implements a game loop.
 - [ ] asks for user input.
 - [ ] writes output to the console.
-- [ ] calls VirtualPetShelter’s tick method after each interaction
-- [ ] Available user interface actions should include (at minimum)…
+- [ ] calls VirtualPetShelter’s tick method after each interaction Available user interface actions should include (at minimum)…
 - [ ] feeding all the pets
 - [ ] watering all the pets
 - [ ] playing with an individual pet, which should display a list of pet names and descriptions, allowing a user to select one